 Mental Health of Athletes: Perception Vs. Reality

-Media often creates the impression that top-level athletes have incredible physical health, wealth and a support network second to none — yet the reality is often different.
+Media often creates the impression that top-level athletes have incredible physical health, wealth and a support network second to none.
+The reality is often different.
 There is this perception that top-level athletes don’t, can’t, or are not allowed to have mental health challenges.
 Society typically perceives them as being a machine, incapable of failure.
 However, things are changing.
 These days it is becoming more common and widely accepted for all athletes to be aware of and even talk about their mental health.

-As a cyclist, you have likely experienced the performance highs, the lows and everything in between.
+As a rider, you have likely experienced the performance highs, the lows and everything in between.
 These highs and lows of the sport are to be expected but can be better managed when you are aware of the toll they take on your mental health and when you use your emotional intelligence to navigate through them.
-These are some guiding principles to help you achieve a more balanced approach and stable mental state through it all.
+Here are a few guiding principles to help you achieve a more balanced approach and stable mental state through it all.

 1. Be in touch with how you think, feel and act | Are you more anxious, happy or sadder than usual?
 If so, how do we manage these feelings?
 Being in touch and coping successfully with these emotions means that you must have a high level of emotional self-awareness – recognizing your emotions as well as the effect of these emotions on yourself and others.
 Additionally, it helps to identify the triggers of certain emotional and behavioral reactions.
 The ability to be emotionally self-aware is one of the fundamentals of emotional intelligence and has to do with managing ourselves and others effectively.
 I will typically refer to the thermometer in order for my athletes to gauge their feelings – 1 is on the lower end and 10 being in the top end of their feelings.
 Monitor daily and write your score down in a diary, journal or on your cellphone notes.
 This gives you a quantifiable range with which you can work with.